What Is Personalized Marketing?

 Which devices are users coming from and how can you use this information to personalize their experience?
 For example, users on desktops have higher attention spans, making it more likely that they will convert.
 Mobile users are more likely to browse and less likely to convert.

 Users from different regions may have different preferences in terms of messaging and products.
 Additionally, weather can have a big impact on what these people buy.
 Users in Boston may require boots and jackets for winter blizzards, while users in Texas are looking to purchase sunglasses and sunscreen.
 Proximity to a city or the country can also impact users’ tastes.

-59% of marketers surveyed by Forrester cited lack of technology as an obstacle to getting started with personalization.
-However, 26% of surveyed marketers say that identifying the right technologies for their needs is one of the biggest obstacles facing them.
-Reviews of marketing technology platforms are often scattered across sites.
+Reviews of personalized marketing tools are often scattered across sites.
 Additionally, the use cases you find may not be relevant for what your company is looking to do with the platform.

 Many marketing departments also experienced stalled budgets.
 Getting budgets approved for the right technology partner can be a hurdle for many companies, looking to expand their personalization program.

 Many companies struggle with a lack of resources, which may mean fewer staff or less purchasing power.
 However, even those working under limitations stand to benefit from personalization—perhaps even more than organizations who are flush, as AI-powered solutions can greatly increase ROI and allow marketers to achieve greater scale with less manual work.
 If leadership is reluctant to invest, it can be worthwhile to start small: Start with a single, but well-thought-out campaign, and measure the results.
 As you begin to launch more personalized marketing programs, you can share the results with your executive team alongside ideas for how to iterate in order to generate confidence and buy-in.

 Getting Started With Personalization In Digital Marketing